Thoughts with US over JFK: Cameron

 David Cameron has said the thoughts of Britain are with the American people as they prepare to mark the 50th anniversary of the assassination of President John F Kennedy - who, he said, represented "the very best of politics".

-Tomorrow marks half a century since the shooting of JFK as he rode in a motorcade with wife Jacqueline through Dallas, Texas - an event which resonates to this day and has spawned numerous conspiracy theories.
+It is exactly half a century since the shooting of JFK as he rode in a motorcade with wife Jacqueline through Dallas, Texas - an event which resonates to this day and has spawned numerous conspiracy theories.

-The Prime Minister said: " Fifty years ago John F Kennedy lost his life - and the world lost an inspiration.
+Last night, the Prime Minister said: " Fifty years ago John F Kennedy lost his life - and the world lost an inspiration.

 "Wherever you go in the world today, the three letters 'JFK' are instantly recognisable.
 They summon up the very best of politics: energy, optimism, hope - the belief that a nation united can achieve almost anything.